Applying for Graduate Admission

 When to do it: December through June.

 After submitting your application, you may check the status of the materials received or processed, such as: fee waivers, test scores, letters of recommendation, and admission decision.
-You may also add additional recommenders and test registration numbers.
+You may also add additional recommenders.
 Please contact your department if you need to make any changes or need to provide additional application materials.

 Reviewing Your Application